 Don’t mess with these after they’re all mashed and stirred together; they can get overworked and/or watery.
 Trust the process.
 Better to have a lump here or there than overworked/watery potatoes.

 If planning to reheat by baking, place in casserole dish and refrigerate.
 Cover when cold.
 Reheat at 350 degrees for about an hour topping with additional butter before baking.
 Top with chives before serving if desired.

 If reheating in the slow cooker, refrigerate potatoes in a container (not the slow cooker liner) and cover when cold.
 To reheat, add the potatoes to the slow cooker, cover and cook on low until potatoes are hot and warmed through, one to two hours.
-They can be held for about an hour longer.
+They can be held for about an hour longer and still be at their absolute optimum.
 Stir gently about halfway through.
 Before serving, top with butter and chives.
-If recipe has been doubled, heat the potatoes carefully on the stovetop before placing in the slow cooker.
+If recipe has been doubled, it’s best to heat the potatoes carefully on the stovetop before placing in the slow cooker.

 I’ll be sharing my Make-Ahead Slow Cooker or Oven Mashed Potatoes at Fiesta Friday #250, cohosted this week by Jenny @ Apply To Face Blog., Jess @ Cooking Is My Sport, Jhuls @ The Not So Creative Cook and Judi @ cookingwithauntjuju.com.
 Thanks, guys for hosting for us for so many Fiesta Fridays! #250 is a landmark for sure!